elmerfer/RAPInetMHCpan/README.md

 # RAPInetMHCpan
-RAPInetMHCpan: a library to facilitate the instaltion and used of both netHCpan and netMHCIIpan neural netowrks for prediction of peptide binders
+RAPInetMHCpan: a library to facilitate the instaltion and used of both netHCpan and netMHCIIpan neural netowrks for prediction of peptide binders (up to now only Linux.
+Windows & Mac in progress)

 ## Instalation
 download the precompiled version of [RAPInetMHCpan](https://github.com/elmerfer/RAPInetMHCpan/blob/master/RAPInetMHCpan_0.1.0.tar.gz), then use